Adastra-thw/KrakenRdi/README.md

 ## Toolbox:

 ## Installation
+On Debian-based systems:

+apt update
+apt-get -y install python3 python3-dev redis-server

+Also, you need to install MongoDB:
+And off course, Docker-CE:

 ## Contact
 If you find any problem let try to discover the root cause and open an issue.
 For any other matter you can contact contact with me at adastra@thehackerway.com